 In an effort to cut his patient’s blood sugar, Dr. William Davis, preventive cardiologist and author of the New York Times bestseller Wheat Belly, asked his patients to remove all wheat products from their diet based on the simple fact that foods made of wheat flour raise blood sugar higher than nearly all other foods.
 Yes, that’s true for even whole grains.
 Wheat raised blood sugar more than table sugar and even more than a Snickers bar.
 “Organic, multigrain, sprouted–it makes no difference.”

 Glycation is the bonding of a sugar molecule to a protein or lipid molecule without enzymatic regulation.
 The proteins in skin most susceptible to glycation are collagen and elastin.
 When those proteins attach to sugars, this shows up on the skin’s outer most layer in the form of lines, dullness, and loss of skin resilience.
 When the body can’t burn the over-consumption of sugar quick enough, the body stores the sugar as fat.
-Fat is also stored in the liver, however, the liver functions without interference from fat to detoxify the body leading to glowing skin.

 Alcohol also increases the body’s levels of insulin and decreases the enzyme known as Delta-6 desaturase.
 Delta 6 is responsible for converting plant-based Omega 3 into inflammation fighters.
-The higher amount of this enzyme, the less inflammatory your body will the slower your body will age.
+The higher amount of this enzyme, the less inflammatory your body will be and the slower your body will age.

 Dairy can be a trigger for inflammation.
 Research connects cow’s milk to acne.
 The estrogen in the milk alters the hormone balance.
 You may be thinking but what about yogurt and the many strains of probiotics in yogurts.
 It’s all the rave.
 The truth is, many of these yogurts are loaded with artificial sweeteners and contain low-grade probiotics.
 There are two strains the body needs for overall gut wellness: